astemeric/rb5-ros-wrapper/README.md

 Then follow these steps:
 <br />
 <br />
 In the CMakeLists.txt, comment out all add_executable and target_link_libraries lines using a # symbol.
-Run catkin_make once, then uncomment those lines and run it again.
+Run catkin_make once, then uncomment those lines and run catkin_make again.
 <br />
 <br />
 catkin_make is multithreaded by default, and it will normally try to compile the executables before generating custom messages.
 This will lead to compilation errors, because it is searching for a header file (MotionAction.h) that has not yet been generated.
 MotionAction.h contains all the custom action messages for the Action Client/Server, so by running catkin_make the first time (with the executables commented), it will generate the messages.
 The second catkin_make will then run smoothly, because all the message header files have been generated.